oopsmonk/documentation/goshimmer/1.0/references/goshimmer-api-reference.md

 All requests to this API should be prefixed with the URL of a GoShimmer node.

-If you don't already have an IOTA node to connect to, we recommend [running your own](root://node-software/1.0/overview.md).
+If you don't already have a node to connect to, we recommend [running your own](root://node-software/1.0/overview.md).

 Running your own node has many benefits, of which the most important is that you don't need to trust a potentially malicious third-party node.
 If you were to connect to a malicious node, it could give you incorrect information about balances and transactions, leading to stolen IOTA tokens.